awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
 ![\[Enter a AWS KMS CMK to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key.png)

-1. If you want to replicate your data into a specific storage class in the destination bucket, on the **Set destination** page, under **Options**, select **Change the storage class for the replicated object\(s\)**\.
+1. If you want to replicate your data into a specific storage class in the destination bucket, on the **Set destination** page, under **Destination Options**, select **Change the storage class for the replicated object\(s\)**\.
 Then choose the storage class that you want to use for the replicated objects in the destination bucket\.
 If you don't select this option, the storage class for replicated objects is the same class as the original objects\.
+Similarly, if you want to change **Object Ownership** in the destination bucket, choose, **Change object ownership to destination bucket owner**\.

    For information about **Change object ownership to the destination bucket owner**, see [Adding a Replication Rule When the Destination Bucket Is in a Different AWS Account](#enable-replication-cross-account-destination)\.
+If you want to enable S3 Replication Time Control \(S3 RTC\) to your replication configuration\.
+Select **Replication time control**
+**Note**
+When you use replication time control additional per\-GB data transfer fees and CloudWatch Metrics fees apply\.
+![\[Select an Destination options for your replication\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/enable-replication-time-control.png)

    Choose **Next**\.